schrockwell/bodyguard/README.md

 Authorization logic is contained in **policy modules** – one module per resource to be authorized.

-To define a policy for a `Post`, create a module `Post.Policy` with the authorization logic defined in `can?(user, action, term)` methods:
+To define a policy for a `Post`, create a module `Post.Policy` with the authorization logic defined in `can?(user, action, term)` functions:

 ```elixir
 defmodule Post.Policy do